v2sCollections/City-of-Dreams/README.md

 - V can now slide sideways.
 - V can slide further.
 - V can now do 360-degree turns while sliding.
-- Darkens the edges of the screen when your stamina is low.
+- V can now slide cancel when using the Ninjutsu perk.
+(Allows the player to stand automatically after a slide when using the Ninjutsu perk)
 - Change to any weather at any time, from the mod menu.
 Can also be used to reset/fix weather to normal 24-hour changing weather when the game gets stuck on just one weather.
 - Personal metro assistant which helps you navigate through NCART metro stations during your journeys in Night City.
 - Discord Rich Presence integration.